n10n/bitcoin-cli_command-line-options/README.md

   -proxy=<ip:port>       Connect through SOCKS5 proxy
-  -seednode=<ip>         Connect to a node to retrieve peer addresses, and disconnect -timeout=<n>           Specify connection timeout in milliseconds (minimum: 1, default: 5000) -upnp                  Use UPnP to map the listening port (default: 0) -whitebind=<addr>      Bind to given address and whitelist peers connecting to it.
+  -seednode=<ip>         Connect to a node to retrieve peer addresses, and disconnect -timeout=<n>           Specify connection timeout in milliseconds (minimum: 1, default: 5000) -upnp                  Use UPnP to map the listening port (default: 1 when listening) -whitebind=<addr>      Bind to given address and whitelist peers connecting to it.
 Use [host]:port notation for IPv6 -whitelist=<netmask>   Whitelist peers connecting from the given netmask or IP address.
 Can be specified multiple times.
                          Whitelisted peers cannot be DoS banned and their transactions are always relayed, even if they are already in the mempool, useful e.g. for a gateway